arvindpndit/ToDo/README.md

 - `POST /todos` - Add a new todo
 - `DELETE /todos/{id}` - Delete a specific todo

-Make sure to replace the API endpoint URLs in the JavaScript code with the actual endpoints provided by your backend server.

 ## Credits

 This Todo Application is developed by Me.
 It is created as a learning project given by 100xDevs.